nginxinc/nginx-prometheus-exporter/README.md

 ## Grafana Dashboard
 The official Grafana dashboard is provided with the exporter for NGINX.
 Check the [Grafana Dashboard](./grafana/README.md) documentation for more information.

+## Contacts

+We’d like to hear your feedback!
+If you have any suggestions or experience issues with the NGINX Prometheus Exporter, please create an issue or send a pull request on GitHub.
+You can contact us directly via integrations@nginx.com or on the [NGINX Community Slack](https://nginxcommunity.slack.com/channels/nginx-prometheus-exporter).

+## Contributing

+If you'd like to contribute to the project, please read our [Contributing guide](CONTRIBUTING.md).

 ## Support